|Written by Harry Fairhead|

 So you want to gain control over the sound hardware.

-If you are using Windows then the top level API is the DirectSound and/or the DirectMusic component of DirectX.
+If you are using Windows then until recently the top level API is the DirectSound and/or the DirectMusic component of DirectX.
 Put simply DirectSound does wave synthesis via a DAC and DirectSound does MIDI synthesis and replay.
 The only problem is that DirectSound is deprecated and isn't available on 64-bit processors.

 In fact both DirectSound and DirectMusic along with a more general API Windows Multimedia are listed as Legacy APIs and to be avoided if possible.